mybooking-es/mybooking-wp-plugin/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.1.0 =
 * Fixed: Rent Selector - Date and duration.
-Duration was not activated on select date
+Duration was not activated on select date + Fixed columns width on iOS

 = 2.0.1 =
 * Fixed: Renting selector and modify reservation selector issues